WalletWasabi/WasabiDoc/docs/using-wasabi/ELI5.md

 In the Wasabi `Send` tab you can give your bitcoins to someone else, or send them to another wallet of yours.
 You'll have to:
-* Select the coins which you want to spend.
+1. Select the coins which you want to spend.
-* Insert the address of the receiver.
+2. Insert the address of the receiver.
-* Label the observers who know of this transaction.
+3. Label the observers who know of this transaction.
-* Specify the amount the receiver should get.
+4. Specify the amount the receiver should get.
-* Set the fee to select how fast you want the transaction to confirm.
+5. Set the fee to select how fast you want the transaction to confirm.

-Verify that everything is correct, then type in your password and hit the `Send` button.
+6. Verify that everything is correct.
+7. Type in your password.
+8. Hit the `Send` button.

 See [this chapter](/using-wasabi/Send.md) for more details on sending bitcoins and the privacy nuances of coin control.